moonlights-ca/moonlights/README.md

 ## Contact

-For inquiries about Moonlights LED Safety Light Systems, visit the contact section on the website.
+For inquiries about moonlights LED Safety Light Systems, visit the contact section on the website.

-© 2025 Moonlights.
+© 2025 moonlights.
 All rights reserved.+ Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.